 We would like to thank you for your continued patience during our subscriptions database and service upgrades.
 We are working to verify complete accuracy of all records in the new system and customer assistance and feedback would be greatly appreciated.
 If you receive any correspondence that does not appear correct, we ask that you please contact us immediately.

 The Annual Survey of White Collar Crime is an issue put forth each year by the American Criminal Law Review.
 It can be purchased alone, but it is also part of a full-year subscription to the American Criminal Law Review.
 You can order directly from our office by selecting the appropriate option from the drop-down menu by American Criminal Law Review on our Subscription Order Form.

 You can also purchase hard or soft copies of individual articles or the full issue through our print-on-demand site.

-The Editor-in-Chief of this issue, Julia Chapman, provides an overview of the contents in her Editor's Note:
+The Editor-in-Chief of this issue, Nicholas Silverman, provides an overview of the contents in his Editor's Note:

 As editor-in-chief, I have attempted to instill a new identity for the Annual Survey of White Collar Crime.
 Our challenge has always been the same: how can students write reference material for practitioners who presumably have far greater knowledge and experience?
 This year, we have met that challenge by defining our mission with precision.We publish the Annual Survey of White Collar Crime with the hope that it can serve as a reference material of particular use to practitioners who find themselves in an unfamiliar area of law.
 With that mission in mind, we have focused our resources on providing straightforward offense elements, defenses, and gray areas of the law.
 We hope it helps!